LDAP

 with value einstein

-in that attribute.
-If one is found, the password of that LDAP object is also checked and if correct, this LDAP object is considered logged in. fylr creates a fylr user (if not already existing) that is considered connected to this LDAP object.
+.
+If one is found, the password of that LDAP object is also checked and if correct, this LDAP object is considered logged in.
 For this scenario, the user filter (uid=%(login)s)

-is enough.
-To reduce search time and number of objects searched, the example in the screenshot additionally restricts the search to only LDAP objects of objectClass
+would be enough.
+To reduce search time and the number of objects compared, the example in the screenshot additionally restricts the search to only LDAP objects of objectClass

 = person